PommeSauce0/BotdePomme/README.md

 # PythonDiscordBot
-A Discord bot made with love (and anger, tear, ... ) in Python.
+A Discord bot made with love (and wrath, tears, ... ) in Python.
 Enjoy !

 I will add a requirement file soon !